 For these numbers to make sense, they must be given per population, such as per a geographic locale and/or age group.
-Incidence rate is often given per live births for a given population.
+Incidence rate is sometimes given per annual live births for a given population.

 Most rare diseases are genetic, chronic, degenerative, and incurable.
 People with a particular disease have the genetic defect their whole lives and are symptomatic for perhaps decades.
 For those degenerative diseases, prevalence is mentioned perhaps at the exclusion of the other measures.
 But bear in mind that there’s a relationship among these measures, approximately: